WATCH: State Authorities Release Bodycam Videos Of Police Shooting Knife-Wielding Englewood Man

 “Put your hands up now or you’re gonna get shot.
 I’m not kidding,” Havlicek tells Placide as he and fellow Sharpe stand outside the door, their guns pointed, in the video from three police body cameras.

-Both of them repeatedly tell Placide to put his hands up and drop the knife.
+Both of them repeatedly tell Placide to put his hands up and then "drop the knife."
 He doesn’t respond, however.

 A third officer tells Havlicek: “Tase him.”